LambdaTest/documentation/docs/hyperexecute-testim-integration.md

 Create an empty folder, inside which create your YAML file to trigger the test.

-- In the `pre` flag, enter the command to donwload the testim cli.
+- In the `pre` flag, enter the command to download the testim cli.
 - In the `testRunnerCommand`, enter your runner command copied in the previous step.

 ```bash